-The main events, where EU-Rail will showcase its results in 20232, are the the annual EU-Rail Innovation Days in December, EU-Rail/ERA/EUSPA joint event (Stockholm, March tbc).
+The main events, where EU-Rail will showcase its results in 2023, are the the EU-Rail General Assembly in December, EU-Rail/ERA/EUSPA joint event (Stockholm, March tbc).
 Participation to external events is foreseen at the UIC World Congress on High-Speed Rail (Marrakesh, 7-10 March), and the UITP Global Transport Summit (Barcelona, 4-7 June).
-Other probable participations of EU-Rail include the SIFER in March, the 8th Railway Forum 2023 in September, the UIC - Second African Digital Rail Congress in October, ExpoFerroviaria in October, World Passenger Festival in October, or Rail Live in November
+Other probable participations of EU-Rail include the SIFER in March, the 8th Railway Forum 2023 in September, ExpoFerroviaria in October, or Rail Live in November.